 Tips for searching for Valparaiso street art

 - Bring a camera.
-I shot the street art on this page with both my Olympus OMD-Em5 and a few of the shots on the Olympus TG5.
+I shot the street art on this page with both my Olympus OMD-Em5 and a few of the shots on the predecessor to the Olympus TG-6.
 The first is a mirrorless technology camera with interchangeable lenses.
 It’s the perfect travel camera.
 However, when heading into less safe neighbourhoods or underwater, I want my waterproof, crushproof, portable camera that easily tucks away in a pocket when not in use.
 Both cameras can shoot RAW format.

 - Take extra safety precautions if you are looking for street art in the Van Buren District or on Cerro Polanco.

 - Street art fans, don’t miss this collection of South American graffiti and street art images.